Creating a security group

 Deploy the cloud resources.

-- If the configuration does not contain any errors, run this command:
+- If the configuration is correct, run this command:

 terraform apply - Confirm creating the resources.